roboflow/supervision/docs/how_to/benchmark_a_model.md

 10. [Bonus: Model Leaderboard](#model-leaderboard)

 This guide will use an instance segmentation model, but it applies to object detection, instance segmentation, and oriented bounding box models (OBB) too.

+A condensed version of this guide is available as a [Colab Notebook](https://colab.research.google.com/drive/1HoOY9pZoVwGiRMmLHtir0qT6Uj45w6Ps?usp=sharing).

 ## Loading a Dataset